Terms Of Service

 5. HOW WE VARY THIS AGREEMENT OR A SERVICE

-1. We, but not you, may vary this Agreement or the Services by notifying you of the change by email or in writing.
+1. We may vary this Agreement or the Services by notifying you of the change by email or in writing.
 We will give you a reasonable period of notice of the variation.

 6. WE DEPEND UPON EACH OTHER